Armonica/architecture/README.md

 As I hope I'll have something done next year IE9 is for the moment the lowest target.

 Don't know if ES6 or TS, yet.
+Edge versions to be used.

 Thinking like MeanJS, just a bit different.
 Something already done?

 ## Principles

 - code reuse (that would be difficult in some situations)
-- No monomith
+- NO monolith
 - only one html file
 - offline first
-- hyper-modular (I was asked why I'm using `hyper` because `modular` is arhi-sufficient.
-No, is not)
+- hyper-modular (I was asked why I'm using `hyper` because `modular` is `arhi`-sufficient.
+No, is not.
+I have to find the right words to explain my view.)

 ## Server side